louisdecharson/Grapher.js/README.md

 ##### Parameters

 -   `options` **([Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object) | null)** you can pass an options Object to update the element's option. @link Grapher

+#### downloadData

+Download the data associated with the Grapher element

 #### findTimeFormat